 As of 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Hawaii

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

-As of 2018, there were 15 insurers offering Medigap plans in Hawaii.
+As of 2019, there are 14 insurers offering Medigap plans in Hawaii.

 The state also requires (see §16-12-6.2) all Medigap insurers to offer all plans on a guaranteed-issue basis (and without adjusting premiums based on medical underwriting) to any enrollee during the six-month window that begins when the person is enrolled in Medicare Part B. This applies regardless of age in Hawaii.
 Federal law grants a six-month guaranteed-issue open enrollment window, but only when people are enrolled in Part B and also age 65.
 So Hawaii’s law extends the same protections to people who are under 65 and eligible for Medicare as a result of a disability.
 As noted above, however, Hawaii has the nation’s lowest percentage of Medicare beneficiaries who are eligible due to a disability.